 Prison visits provide prisoners with an opportunity to preserve or develop connections with family, friends, community and social support networks.
 By encouraging, maintaining or strengthening such networks, these visits may provide protective mechanisms that function to prevent criminal relapse after release from prison.
 The type of visit may take different forms, including face-to-face meetings in prison and the ability to spend time in private, including conjugal visits and brief, temporary release.
 This narrative is based on one meta-analytic review of 16 studies.
 The crime outcome measured was reoffending.
 Within the individual studies, reoffending was either measured as arrest, a new conviction, reimprisonment, or a combination of these.Of the primary studies included in the review, one study was based on evidence from the United Kingdom, one from Canada, and eight studies from the United States.
 The geographical location of six of the primary studies was not reported in the review.

-Overall, the evidence suggests that prison visits have reduced crime, but there is some evidence that they have increased crime.A meta-analysis of 16 studies showed a statistically significant reduction in reoffending for prisoners who received visits compared to prisoners who did not.
+Overall, the evidence suggests that prison visits have reduced reoffending, but there is some evidence that they have increased reoffending.A meta-analysis of 16 studies showed a statistically significant reduction in reoffending for prisoners who received visits compared to prisoners who did not.
 Overall, prison visits resulted in a 26% decrease in reoffending.Twelve primary studies found that prison visits led to a reduction in reoffending of between 3% and 62%.
 One primary study found that in-person visits increased the likelihood of arrest by 2% following release from prison.
 The three remaining primary studies had non-significant findings.Additional analyses of the 16 studies included length of follow-up.
 Prison visitation was found to reduce reoffending by 53% for studies measuring offending up to one year after the intervention.
 An 8% reduction was reported for studies measuring offending between one and three years post-intervention, and a 30% reduction for studies measuring offending after three to five years.
 The review also looked at the type of reoffending measure and found that the effect of the intervention varied according to the type of measure used.
 Prison visits had an overall mean effect reducing new convictions by 28%, reimprisonment by 4%, and multiple measures of reoffending by 56%.

 The review was sufficiently systematic that many forms of bias that could influence the study conclusions can be ruled out.
 The evidence is taken from a systematic review covering 16 studies, which demonstrated a thorough analysis of heterogeneity, and consideration of the potential issues of dependency and publication bias.
 However, the statistical techniques used to summarise the effects did not account for variations in study design.
 Additionally, the review did not describe the extent to which each included primary study was reviewed or analysed.